FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-13thGen.md

 ## This will:

 - Update your Ubuntu install's packages.
 - Install the recommended OEM kernel.
-Now recommending a new OEM kernel.
-- Workaround needed to get the best suspend battery life for SSD power drain.
 - Disable the ALS sensor so that your brightness keys work.
-- Enable improved fractional scaling support for Ubuntu's GNOME environment using Wayland.
-- Enable headset mic input.